 Similarly to our approach, in [18] Bates et al. use a virtual reality environment as a viable way to collect semantic information about human behavior.
 They have set up a framework able to extract and reason on semantic data collected in real time.
-The user's known motions are continuously segmented and semantically classified by the system, while being capable to learn novel ones on demand.
-From the continuous observation of the users the system extracts the task space utilized by them in a form of a graph of all related activities.
+The user's known motions are continuously segmented and semantically classified by the system, while being capable of learning novel ones on demand.
+From the continuous observation of the users, the system extracts the task space utilized by them in the form of a graph of all related activities.
 They use the KNOWROB ontology as well to store the classifications and the initial knowledge about the objects in the virtual world.
 In a similar fashion the virtual objects are tagged to their corresponding classes in the ontology.
 The focus of the paper was to recognize and learn new activities in complex virtual environments without prior training.

-In [19] Fang et al. use a virtual environment from a robotic simulator to learn the relation between the physical effects a pouring action and the various variations in their execution style.
-Their proposed framework acquire and applies action knowledge from virtual user from naive user demonstrations in an interactive simulation environment under varying conditions.
+In [19], Fang et al. use a virtual environment to learn the physical effects of pouring under various execution styles.
+Their proposed framework acquires and applies action knowledge from naive user demonstrations in an interactive simulation environment under varying conditions.
 The authors argue that by collecting data from human users rather than a large set of automatically generated simulations, they can ignore a large proportion of the possible motion space.
 Using this data as a prior they can drastically reduce the computation time for learning parameters for the controller.
 They believe that using human demonstrations will help to construct a general framework capable of learning everyday manipulation skills.